 - Avoid using invasive plants in gardens and landscaping.

-- Learn how to control invasive plant species on your property.
+- Learn how to effectively manage himalayan balsam on your property.
 Do not dispose of invasive plants in the compost pile – discard them in the regular garbage.

 - When hiking, reduce the spread of invasive plants and seeds by staying on trails and keeping pets on a leash.

-- If you find himalayan balsam or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you find himalayan balsam or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit EDDmapS Ontario to report a sighting.